 The fries looked great, and there are a few other items on their Secret menu you may want to know about and try.
 I’m not sure that it’s top-secret, but hey, to each their own.

 Now that BurgerFi is finally in Miami Dade County, we need to find a way to convince them to open a little bit farther South, like near my house.

 BurgerFi in Ft.
 Lauderdale by the Sea, Florida

-September 19th, 2011 – BurgerFi has been open for a little while now, but I put off checking it out since all I would really hear about it are the Shake Shack comparisons.
-There is no doubt that this is indeed a Shack Shack clone down to having Concretes (frozen custard).
+September 19th, 2011 – BurgerFi has been open for a while now, but I put off checking it out since all I would hear about it are the Shake Shack comparisons.
+However, there is no doubt that this is indeed a Shack Shack clone down to having Concretes (frozen custard).

-If I had to choose, I’d tell you to go for the fries as fresh-cut fries can’t be beaten in my grubby book.
+If I had to choose, I’d tell you to go for the fries, as fresh-cut fries can’t be beaten in my grubby book.

-Do I really need the Chili Dog?
+Do I need the Chili Dog?

-I saw a chili dog on the menu, and I to myself, “BB, Do you really need this?”.
+I saw a chili dog on the menu, and I asked myself, “BB, Do you need this?”.
 Well, maybe I didn’t say the “BB” part.

-I didn’t care for it at all as it seemed to be coming through a little too much.
-Don’t get me wrong; I would have another burger here in a heartbeat—a great place with some great food and welcome addition to the South Florida burger scene.
+I didn’t care for it, as it seemed to come through a little too much.
+But don’t get me wrong; I would have another burger here in a heartbeat—a great place with some great food and welcome addition to the South Florida burger scene.